Vernon Jordan, activist, former Clinton adviser, has died

 ATLANTA (AP) — Vernon Jordan, who rose from humble beginnings in the segregated South to become a champion of civil rights before reinventing himself as a Washington insider and corporate influencer, has died, according to a statement from his daughter.
 He was 85.

-Jordan’s daughter, Vickee Jordan Adams, released the statement Tuesday to CBS News.

-“My father passed away last night around 10p surrounded by loved ones his wife and daughter by his side,” she said.
+“My father passed away last night around 10p surrounded by loved ones his wife and daughter by his side,” Jordan’s daughter, Vickee Jordan Adams, said in a statement released Tuesday to CBS News.

 After stints as field secretary for the Georgia NAACP and executive director of the United Negro College Fund, he became head of the National Urban League, becoming the face of Black America’s modern struggle for jobs and justice for more than a decade.
 He was nearly killed by a racist’s bullet in 1980 before transitioning to business and politics.